mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 ![](https://share.balsamiq.com/c/dS6sAay4Re9f2R39zKDDj8.png)

-On the left hand side of the explorer view, there is a  `Add Column`  button.
-When user clicks on it, there are two options visible to them.
-One is `Add direct column` and the other is `Add formula column`.
-To add a formula column user will need to click on `Add formula column`.
+To add a column, the left hand side of the explorer view has an `Add Column` button.
+Once that is clicked, there are two options visible.
+Those are - `Add direct column` and `Add formula column`.

-Once the user clicks on `Add formula column` option, the inspector shows formula settings that include `Name` input of the formula and a list of formulas to select from.
-The list of formulas is described in detail in the [formula selection menu](#components) section.

-If the name is left empty by user for the next steps, there is a default name given to the column that is FormulaX.
-X is the number given to the column.
-For instance if its the first default named column it will be Formula1.
+After selecting `Add formula column`, an empty placeholder column is visible.
+The column also has a default name that is `formulaColumnX`.
+X indicates serial number of formula column with a default name.

+The inspector on the right hand side shows a name input for the user to give a relevant name to the column.
+There is a formula selection dropdown for the user to select from.
+A detailed description of the selection menu can be found in [components section](#components)

-Once the user decides on what formula they want, the inspector shows relevant inputs for formula selected.
-The parameters can be of different data types depending on the selected formula.
-Parameters of the selected formula are described in scenarios below.
+Once the formula is selected, the formula settings will then be visible.
+If the user inputs valid parameters, they will be able to see results in the formula column.
+Invalid parameters are described in [this scenario](#scenarios-2b---the-formula-is-configured-incorrectly-and-returns-an-invalid-output).

-Before adding the parameters (if they are required), user would be able to see a preview of an empty column.

-Once the user adds correct parameter the empty column gets filled with the calculated date and the user is able to preview the filled column.
-If they are not satisfied by the results, they can change the formula selected as well as the parameters.

-Now, user can jump to closing the data explorer.
-That action will take them to a modal where they are asked to save the query which saved the column to the table permanently.
-If they do not want to save it they get the option of closing without saving.
-To cancel the action they get a cross button on the modal.
+If the user is satisfied with the result, they can save the query.

 #### Scenario 1.a - Add a random generation type formula column